 I have always been a fan of debit card payments and transfers.
-They are quick, safe and easy to do.
-You would agree, right?
-However, things can take an ugly turn if you do not know how to overdraft a debit card on purpose and end up with negative balance in bank account without you knowing!
+They are quick, safe, and easy to do.
+You would agree.
+However, things can take an ugly turn if you need to learn how to overdraft a debit card on purpose and end up with a negative balance in your bank account without you knowing!

 Can You Overdraft a Debit Card Intentionally?

-You can overdraft debit card once you have activated debit card overdraft protection service.
+You can overdraft your debit card once you have activated the debit card overdraft protection service.

-Overdraft protection means you will be allowed to use the card to make purchases or payment when you don’t have sufficient funds in your checking account.
-In such cases, bank will pay on your behalf so the transaction is not turned down but you will eventually have to pay the money back to the bank.
+Overdraft protection means you can use the card to make purchases or payments when you don’t have sufficient funds in your checking account.
+In such cases, banks will let you overdraft immediately by paying on your behalf so the transaction is not turned down.
+However, you will eventually have to pay the money back to the bank.

-The process is somewhat the same whether you overdraft with debit card at a store or with an ATM.
-You will be able to overdraw within the limits set by your bank.
+The process is the same whether you overdraft with a a debit card at a store or ATM.
+You can withdraw money within the debit card overdraft limit your bank allows.
 Moreover, the bank may charge you a small fee for overdrafting.

-Note!
-We would recommend that you return your account balance to positive as soon as possible after overdrafting.
+We recommend that you return your account balance to positive as soon as possible after overdrafting.
 Otherwise, you will incur penalties or additional fees.

-The overdraft fee is typically $35 for majority of the banks.
-This means if you purchase an item of $30 but need to overdraft the debit card for completing the purchase, the total cost will be $65.
+The overdraft fee is typically $35 for the majority of the banks.
+If you purchase an item for $30 but must overdraft the debit card to complete the purchase, the total cost will be $65.

 Can You Withdraw Money From Account With a Negative Balance?

-You can overdraft a debit card when there are insufficient funds so a portion of the payment results in negative balance in your account.
-But, the next question is: Can you overdraw when there is already an amount which you need to pay back?
+You can overdraft a debit card when there are insufficient funds, so a portion of the payment results in a negative balance in your account.
+But the next question is: Can you overdraw when there is already an amount that you need to pay back?

 With overdraft protection, you can do it!
-The bank will allow you to take out money from bank account where the balance is already negative and adjust it in the next paycheck.
+The bank will allow you to take out money from a bank account where the balance is negative and adjust it in the next paycheck.

-This is an extremely useful feature when you just can’t avoid purchase of necessities like grocery, gas at the station, prescribed medicines, etc.
+This is an extremely useful feature when you can’t avoid purchasing necessities like groceries, gas at the station, prescribed medicines, etc.

 Why Do Overdrafts on Debit Cards Happen?

-There are many events that can result in overdrafting of a debit card unintentionally.
-Most of us are busy in our lives and hardly keep a check on current bank balance.
+Many events can result in unintentional overdrafting of a debit card.
+Most of us are busy and need help checking our current bank balance.

-A simple way to protect yourself against overdraft is to opt out of the service altogether.
-Then the debit card transactions will be declined when it is used to make a transfer that exceeds the available funds in the bank account.
-Otherwise, even a small purchase can result in debit card overdraft.
+A simple way to protect yourself against overdraft is to opt out of the service.
+Then, debit card transactions will be declined when they are used to make a transfer that exceeds the available funds in the bank account.
+Otherwise, even a small purchase can result in a debit card overdraft.

-The list may be longer than this but following are some of the most common debit card overdraft situations you may find yourself in.
+The list may be longer than this, but the following are some of the most common debit card overdraft situations you may find yourself in.

 1. Careless Purchases

-You can overdraft a debit card on purpose but if you are careless with purchases and have signed up with overdraft protection, your account can go into negative without your permission.
+You can overdraft a debit card on purpose, but if you are careless with purchases and have signed up for overdraft protection, your account can go negative without your permission.

 Paper money and checks used to be better in this regard as they gave a clearer idea about how much was left in your wallet to spend.
 This is not the case when spending via debit card or credit card.

-To track your purchases and remaining amount, you will need to log in your online account and view statement from time to time.
+To track your purchases and the remaining amount, you must log in to your online account and view the statement occasionally.

-An alternative is to calculate your balance after every purchase that you make through the debit card.
-This may help ensure you do not spend more than you have in the bank.
-As easy it may sound, the lengthy calculations can get confusing sometimes resulting in unintentional overdrafts.
+An alternative is calculating your balance after every purchase you make through the debit card.
+This may help ensure you only spend what you have in the bank.
+As easy as it may sound, the lengthy calculations can get confusing, sometimes resulting in unintentional overdrafts.

-If you don’t want any surprises, download tracking apps like Mint, You Need a Budget, or Good Budget to help monitor your spending and stay on top of account balance at all times.
+If you want to avoid surprises, download tracking apps like Mint, You Need a Budget, or Good Budget to help monitor your spending and stay on top of your account balance at all times.

 2. Outdated Information

 This is an experience that I have had personally!
-Debit card purchases or transactions are typically updated immediately in your bank account history when the funds are deducted but that is not always the case and I found that out the hard way.
+Debit card purchases or transactions are updated immediately in your bank account history when the funds are deducted.
+However, that is only sometimes the case, and I found that out the hard way.

-I went on a shopping spree, had to fill card tank on the way, and stopped to get a take-away from my favorite restaurant.
+I went on a shopping spree, had to fill a card tank on the way, and stopped to get a takeaway from my favorite restaurant.

-Later on I realized that I had overdrafted my debit card and my account balance was showing in negative.
+Later, I realized that I had overdrafted my debit card, and my account balance was negative.

 This is not as uncommon as it may sound.
-Banks sometimes update online information or the banking app with a delay resulting in a miscalculation if you were not keep enough to take your own spendings.
+Banks sometimes update online information or the banking app with a delay, resulting in a miscalculation if you need to keep more to take your spending.

 3. Pending Authorizations

-Hotels and gas stations are common places where you must watch out for pending authorizations.
+Hotels and gas stations are common places to watch out for pending authorizations.

-If you are not aware of the common terminologies of banking systems, you may not know what a pending authorization is so I will explain this to you in simpler words.
+If you are unaware of the common terminologies of banking systems, you may need to learn what a pending authorization is so that I can explain this to you in simpler words.

 4. Scheduled Purchases

 A majority of mobile banking apps allow users to schedule recurring payments.
-In this way, you don’t have to worry about missing out on an important payment like insurance charges, medical bills, electricity bills, gym membership fees, or monthly charges for a streaming service.
+In this way, you don’t have to worry about missing out on important payments like insurance, medical, electricity, gym membership, or monthly charges for a streaming service.

-Now, what will happen if you have set up automated billing for any of these but do not have funds in the account to cater to them when the date arrives?
+What will happen if you have set up automated billing for any of these but need funds in the account to cater to them when the date arrives?
 It will overdraw your account!

-It helps to choose the date of charges withdrawal as most of the services offer.
-But sometimes, due to a holiday or late delivery of pay-check, overdraft can occur without prior notification.
-Moreover, some payments can also be claimed by the companies 4 days earlier.
+It helps you choose the date of charge withdrawal, as most services offer.
+But sometimes, an overdraft can occur without prior notification due to a holiday or late paycheck delivery.
+Moreover, some payments can also be claimed by the companies four days earlier.

 How To Avoid Overdrafting Your Debit Card?

 There are some straight-away answers to this question.
-You can begin by keeping a regular check on your balance and ensure you are always spending within the limits.
-You should also opt out of overdraft protection so that debit card transactions are automatically declined when the payment exceeds the available funds.
+You can begin by regularly checking your balance and ensuring you are always spending within the limits.
+It would help if you also opted out of overdraft protection so that debit card transactions are automatically declined when the payment exceeds the available funds.

-But, what if you are desperately in need of the money but don’t want to consider overdrafting your debit card?
-I have been through some similar situations so I understand that life can get tough sometimes!
+But what if you desperately need the money but want to avoid over-drafting your debit card?
+I have been through similar situations, so I understand that life sometimes gets tough!

 If cash for emergency spending is what you need, there are plenty of apps and online platforms that can help you obtain the extra funds.